What life was like at this Texas church before tragedy struck

 The scene of the nation's latest mass shooting is a small church that feeds the community weekly.
 First Baptist's youth group visits local nursing homes and helps neighbors clean their property after storms, according to the church.

-In one of several sermons posted online, Frank Pomeroy -- the church's motorcycle-riding pastor -- used an image of a Harley Davidson parked near the alter to illustrate his message for the service, entitled "You Don't Need Training Wheels, You Need Christ!"
+In one of several sermons posted online, Frank Pomeroy -- the church's motorcycle-riding pastor -- used an image of a Harley-Davidson parked near the altar to illustrate his message for the service, entitled "You Don't Need Training Wheels, You Need Christ!"

 "They don't have a lot of money, but they are always willing to give," said Mike Clements, who pastors a church in nearby Floresville also named First Baptist Church.
 "These people are merciful people.
 A lot of them will be forgiving with what happened."